-Investment and administrative costs charged by the Trustee totaling \$54,942 in 2012 were paid from participant's accounts.
-In 2011 these costs were paid by the Company.
-The Company pays all of the Plan's remaining administrative costs.
+Investment and administrative costs charged by the Trustee totaling \$105,651 for 2013 were paid from participant's accounts.
+The Company pays all of the Plan's other administrative costs.

 NOTE 3 - INVESTMENTS

 The fair value of individual investments that represents 5% or more of the Plan's net assets available for benefits were as follows: